chaoszhang/ASTER/tutorial/astral.md

-# Accurate Species Tree ALgorithm (ASTRAL)
+# Accurate Species Tree ALgorithm (wASTRAL-unweighted)
 ASTRAL is a tool for estimating an unrooted species tree given a set of unrooted gene trees.
 ASTRAL is statistically consistent under the multi-species coalescent model (and thus is useful for handling incomplete lineage sorting, i.e., ILS).
 ASTRAL finds the species tree that has the maximum number of shared induced quartet trees with the set of gene trees, subject to the constraint that the set of tripartitions in the species tree comes from a predefined set of tripartitions.

-ASTER re-implements [ASTRAL](https://github.com/smirarab/ASTRAL) as a complementary to the original ASTRAL on datasets for which the original ASTRAL is not suitable (e.g. large datasets, multi-individual, and super-tree construction).
+`wASTRAL-unweighted` re-implements [ASTRAL](https://github.com/smirarab/ASTRAL) as a scalable alternative to ASTRAL on datasets for which ASTRAL is not suitable (e.g. large datasets, multi-individual, and gene trees with missing taxa).

-Warning: ASTER implementation may be **slower** and even **less accurate** than ASTRAL-III when input gene trees has fewer than 50 species and 500 genes.
-Please choose wisely!
-As a supplementary to ASTRAL-III, ASTER lacks of many features of ASTRAL-III (e.g. computing support).
-You can work around by first computing optimal tree with ASTER and use the ASTER output tree as `-q` option to ASTRAL-III for annotation.
+As a scalable alternative to ASTRAL-III, wASTRAL-unweighted lacks of some features of ASTRAL-III (e.g. bootstrapping).
+You can work around by first computing optimal tree with wASTRAL-unweighted and use the wASTRAL-unweighted output tree as `-q` option to ASTRAL-III.

 ## Publication

-Chao Zhang, Siavash Mirarab, Weighting by Gene Tree Uncertainty Improves Accuracy of Quartet-based Species Trees, Molecular Biology and Evolution, 2022, msac215, https://doi.org/10.1093/molbev/msac215
+[1] Chao Zhang, Siavash Mirarab, Weighting by Gene Tree Uncertainty Improves Accuracy of Quartet-based Species Trees, Molecular Biology and Evolution, 2022, msac215, https://doi.org/10.1093/molbev/msac215

-Zhang, Chao, Maryam Rabiee, Erfan Sayyari, and Siavash Mirarab.
+[2] Chao Zhang, Maryam Rabiee, Erfan Sayyari, and Siavash Mirarab.
 2018.
 “ASTRAL-III: Polynomial Time Species Tree Reconstruction from Partially Resolved Gene Trees.”
 BMC Bioinformatics 19 (S6): 153. [doi:10.1186/s12859-018-2129-y](https://doi.org/10.1186/s12859-018-2129-y).

+### Example of usage

+We obtained the species tree from gene trees using wASTRAL-unweighted v1.13.2.4 [1] by optimizing the objective function of ASTRAL [2].

+# Announcements

+## Integrated in Phylosuite (NEW)

+Many ASTER tools have been integrated in [PhyloSuite](http://phylosuite.jushengwu.com/), an integrated and scalable desktop platform for streamlined molecular sequence data management and evolutionary phylogenetics studies.

+## GUI for Windows users

+Please check out our software with GUI.
+Simply download the [zip file](https://github.com/chaoszhang/ASTER/archive/refs/heads/Windows.zip), extract the contents, enter `exe` folder, and click `aster-gui.exe`.

 ## Bug Reports

-Contact ``aster-users@googlegroups.com`` or post on [ASTER issues page](https://github.com/chaoszhang/ASTER/issues).
+Contact ``chaozhang@berkeley.edu``, [``aster-users@googlegroups.com``](https://groups.google.com/forum/#!forum/aster-users), or post on [ASTER issues page](https://github.com/chaoszhang/ASTER/issues).

 # Documentations
 - The rest of this TUTORIAL file
-- [README/astral-pro.md](README/astral-pro.md) for ASTRAL and ASTRAL-Pro; [README/wastral.md](README/wastral.md) for weighted ASTRAL series; [README/asterisk.md](README/asterisk.md) for ASTERISK series
-- Forums:
+- Forums (feel free to ask questions or ask for help running ASTER):
   - [User group discussions](https://groups.google.com/forum/#!forum/aster-users)
   - [ASTER issues page](https://github.com/chaoszhang/ASTER/issues)
+  - QQ group: 130635706

 # INSTALLATION
 For most users, installing ASTER is ***very*** easy!